-By far, the easiest way to install Vulkan on your Raspberry Pi 4 is to use PiKISS.
+By far, the easiest way to install Vulkan on your Raspberry Pi 4 with the Buster OS is to use PiKISS.
 PiKISS is a collection of installation and configuration scripts packed in a menu structure.
-It works very well for both 32 and 64-bit operating systems.
+It works only for 32-bit operating systems, 64-bit are not supported yet.
 Complicated installations are becoming one mouse click.
 A tip: keep your PiKISS up to date because of the ever-changing software.
 Install PiKISS with the following instruction.

 # install PiKISS

 # or update PiKISS once installed